Class 221 testing and operations

 Between 2001 and 2004 the class 221 Super Voyagers underwent test and commissioning running on the Monk Bretton branch near Wakefield and on the East Coast Main Line (ECML).

-The class 221 units were built by Bombardier at their Horbury (Wakefield) and Bruges (Belgium) plants and consisted of 5 cars each having an underslung 750HP Cummins engine with alternator and two longitudinally mounted traction motors driving the final drives via cardan shafts.
+The class 221 units were built by Bombardier at their Horbury (Wakefield) and Bruges (Belgium) plants and consisted of 5 cars each having an underslung 750HP QSK19 Cummins engine driving an alternator which fed two longitudinally-mounted traction motors each driving one axle per bogie via final drives and cardan shafts.
 The units also featured rheostatic and friction braking and were capable of tilting at up to six degrees.

-The class 220 units were known as Voyagers and were non-tilting but the tilting class 221 Super Voyagers had the same tapered body profile.
+The class 220 units are known as Voyagers and are non-tilting but the tilting class 221 Super Voyagers have the same tapered body profile.

-Serco staff were involved with all the initial test running under a specially written Class 221 Railway Safety Case on the Monk Bretton branch and the ECML, WCML and GW Zone.
-The units were delivered by rail to Crofton Depot which used to be a track assembly depot - see class 220 page for details and pictures of Crofton.
+Serco staff were involved with all the initial test running under a specially written Class 221 Railway Safety Case on the Monk Bretton branch and on the ECML, the WCML and on the GW between Oxford and Banbury.
+The units were delivered by rail from Horbury Works to Crofton Depot which used to be a track assembly depot - see class 220 page for details and pictures of Crofton.

 Serco undertook all the formal Acceptance Testing and a multitude of train operations on the class 221 fleet including commissioning runs on every unit, TASS commissioning and tilt testing etc.